2025 Draft Budget & Financial Plan

 Just a follow up on my previous question regarding traffic fine revenue.
 With an average cost of $138 per speeding ticket (some being much more than this) and an officer writing two tickets per day, should income not be at least $100,000?
 I recognize that there are many, many other more emergent issues within the district that officers must focus on but this seems like an area where if taxpayers in Lake Country are fronting more of the costs, that the district should be able to generate revenue to support operations costs and increased staffing.
 I don't want to see the district become a police state but it can be more safe with speeding on the highway corridor as well as our side streets (particularly near schools) and reduction in impaired drivers.

-Morgan asked 10 days ago
+Morgan asked about 2 months ago

 Hello Morgan,